Europe

 Germany

 I lived in the Stuttgart area from February 1987 to December 1999, working at a large Hewlett-Packard factory in Boeblingen.
-I frequently made business trips there in the first half of the 1990s and did a 6-month assignment in 1992.
+In the first half of the 1990s, I frequently made business trips there and did a six-month assignment in 1992.

 Germany is unique in how well everything looked and worked when I lived there.
 I would try to visit someplace new every weekend that I was not elsewhere.

-Favorite destinations included Fussen (Neuschwanstein Castle), Munich (Octoberfest!), Rothenburg ob der Tauber (walled village), and the Black Forrest (Cuckoo-Clocks!).
+My favorite destinations included Fussen (Neuschwanstein Castle), Munich (Octoberfest!), Rothenburg ob der Tauber (a walled village), and the Black Forest (Cuckoo-Clocks!).
 There were paths everywhere, and I spent countless hours walking between small villages around where I lived.
 It was a wonderful time.
 My family visited several times.

 Back to Top